raulmax319/sm64plus/FAQ.md

 ## **Q:** Is your game safe?

 **A:** Yeah.
 If your antivirus is giving you any warnings, it's most likely false.
-You especially shouldn't trust Chrome on this kind of stuff.
+You especially shouldn't trust Chrome as it tends to mark things as suspicious very often.

 <br>